 Calico cats are not just rare because of their coat.
 They come in different breeds like the American Bobtail, Maine Coon, Persian, and Sphynx29.
 Each breed has its own look and personality.
 Also, cloning calico cats is hard, as shown by the differences between Copy Cat and Rainbow.
 This shows how unique and complex calico cats are.

-1 thought on “Calico Cat: Everything You Need to Know About This Unique Breed”
+2 thoughts on “Calico Cat: Everything You Need to Know About This Unique Breed”